tinnlab/NOSI-Google-Cloud-Training/README.md

 such as calling a library that has not been initialized.
 Also, some users who were still beginners to Bioinformatics made basic errors such as confusing the meanings of terms such as Pathways and Gene Sets, and misunderstanding what these stand for.
-However, this is an error that is attributed to limited knowledge and is cleared by exposure to the first few sections of Module 1.
+However, this is an error that is attributed to limited knowledge and is cleared by exposure to the first few sections of Sub-Module 1.

 ## <a name="FUND">Funding</a>